sepehrmhd97/Group-G-AI-board-game/README.md

-# Group G Ai based board game.
+# Group G Ai board game.

 Your system requires Python with Pip to run the game.<br />
 Please type the following command to install colorama dependecies.<br />